 Mandatory Lighting Control Requirements

-The ASHRAE 90.1, IECC and Title 24 Part 6 energy codes/standards all share key mandatory requirements that must be followed for new construction, additions, alterations, or renovations of commercial buildings.
+The ASHRAE 90.1, IECC and Title 24 Part 6 energy codes/standards all share key mandatory requirements that must be followed for new construction, additions, alterations, or remodeling amarillo tx.
 These requirements include manual and automatic lighting controls.

 The standards dictate that any area enclosed by ceiling-height partitions must have an accessible, independent switching or control device (such as an occupancy sensor, manual switch, or dimmer) to control the general lighting.
 All indoor lighting systems must include a separate automatic shut-off control, such as an occupancy sensor or time switch (i.e. time clock).